strevol-mpi-mis/rafft-rs/README.md

 export CPATH=$LIBRNA_INCLUDE_DIR
 ```

-Alternatively, append `--features librna-sys/auto` to invocations of `cargo` if `ViennaRNA` is detectable via `pkg-config`.
+Alternatively, append `--features librna-sys/auto` to invocations of `cargo` if `pkg-config --exists RNAlib2` returns successfully.

 ## Building

-_Note: Both CLI and bindings are not yet working!_
+**Note: Both CLI and bindings are not yet usable!**

 To build the main CLI executable `rufft`, run